boxgrinder/boxgrinder.org/tutorials/appliance-definition.md

 > Note: If you specify commands to execute for a selected format, but you do not convert the appliance to this format - the command will be not executed.

-Example post section with one command executed for the base image and one command executed for VMware appliance:
+Example post section with one command executed for the base image and one command executed for VMware appliances:

     post:
       base: